Back Issue Vol: 37-2

 Scythes were used extensively in Europe and North America until the early 20th century, after which they went out of favor as farm mechanization took off.
 However, the scythe is gaining new interest among small farmers in the West who want to mow grass on an acre or two, and could be a useful tool for farmers in the Tropics who do not have the resources to buy expensive mowing equipment.

 The project for the winter of 2010 was a Champion No. 4 mower made sometime around 1878 by the Champion Machine Works of Springfield, Ohio.
+The machine was designed primarily as a mower yet for an additional charge a reaping attachment could be added.
 The mower was in remarkably good condition for its age.
 After cleaning dirt from gears and oiling, we put the machine on blocks and found that none of the parts were frozen and everything moved.

 Finding an old butter churn at a flea market, one that is still usable can be a lot of fun, and because there are so many types, it’s good to know a few tips to help you find one that works well for you.
 For one thing, the size of your butter churn must match your cream supply so that your valuable cream gets transformed into golden butter while it’s fresh and sweet, and that your valuable time is not eaten up by churning batch after batch because your churn is too small.